7 min read

 Key Takeaways

-• White coat syndrome affects up to 30% of people and occurs when blood pressure spikes in medical settings due to anxiety.
+• White coat hypertension (also called white coat syndrome) affects up to 30% of people and occurs when blood pressure spikes in medical settings due to anxiety.

 • Research shows a 36% higher risk of cardiovascular events in people with untreated white coat hypertension.